 - Analytics tracking guidelines - An overview of the complete process, including your event taxonomy and framework, how to define new events, who’s responsible for what and links to related resources.

 - Tracking plan - The actual list of events and properties, including descriptions, from where they’re tracked, since when and who’s the owner.
-Segment has a decent template for you to get started, but over time it becomes harder and harder to keep up-to-date.
+Segment and Data-led Academy offer decent templates for you to get started, but over time it becomes harder and harder to keep up-to-date.

 - Instrumentation process - We recommend including a process document on how (to ensure) new events are implemented, down to the Jira ticket-level, requirements around instrumentation, testing, validation and more.